mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 [pipeline]: https://en.wikipedia.org/wiki/Pipeline_(software)
 [vinyl]: https://github.com/gulpjs/vinyl

-No transformation is needed for HTML sources, as it will be plain HTML.
+No transformation is needed for HTML sources.
 It will only be copied into build folder.

 ```js
 gulp.task('html', function() {